githubteacher/developers-jan-2017/githubteacher-sandiego.md

 - Eat at City Tacos!

 ### Fun Facts
 - Apparently my neighborhood is flooding at this moment.
+- I will buy a mop and be my neighborhood's hero.